faster-cpython/benchmarking-public/results/bm-20230528-3.13.0a0-3a5be87/bm-20230528-pythonperf2-x86_64-python-main-3.13.0a0-3a5be87-vs-3.11.0.md

 | Geometric mean           | (ref)                                                        | 1.07x faster                                                |

-Benchmark hidden because not significant (1): xml_etree_iterparse Ignored benchmarks (15) of /home/runner/work/benchmarking/benchmarking/results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, dask, django_template, flaskblogging, gunicorn, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift
+Benchmark hidden because not significant (1): xml_etree_iterparse Ignored benchmarks (15) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, dask, django_template, flaskblogging, gunicorn, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 99.99% likely to be faster
+- 90% likely to have a speedup of 1.03x
+- 95% likely to have a speedup of 1.03x
+- 99% likely to have a speedup of 1.02x